roytang/blog/content/quotes/tic.md

 ### 934

-<hunter> the great thing about being a dev, is we're the last to be obsoleted
+&lt;hunter&gt; the great thing about being a dev, is we're the last to be obsoleted

-<hunter> kami yung nangoobsolete ng ibang tao
+&lt;hunter&gt; kami yung nangoobsolete ng ibang tao

 ---